Updated March 4, 2024

 Select the most ideal grass species

 Choose the appropriate type of grass.
 This is essential because there are varieties that won’t do well in some areas of Florida.
 You have to decide whether you would like to have grass that is resistant to traffic, a showy grass or a species that will grow effectively under the hot sun.
 Think about the amount of sunlight that your lawn or garden is getting, and what your grass would be used for.
-Then visit your nearest garden shop or garden consultant center and find an expert who can help you in selecting the most appropriate grass seed for your needs and area.
+Then visit the sod store or your nearest garden shop or garden consultant center and find an expert who can help you in selecting the most appropriate grass seed for your needs and area.
 In Florida, typical grass types include; Bahia grass, St. Augustine, Zoysia and Bermuda grass.

 Test the pH level of your soil